Antonov An-124 Ruslan: Design

 The Antonov An-124 Ruslan is a large, strategic airlift, four-engined aircraft.
-Externally, it bears numerous similarities to the American Lockheed C-5 Galaxy, having a double fuselage to allow for a rear cargo door (on the lower fuselage) that can open in flight without affecting structural integrity.
+An aircraft with a similar role, it externally bears numerous similarities to the American Lockheed C-5 Galaxy, having a double fuselage to allow for a rear cargo door (on the lower fuselage) that can open in flight without affecting structural integrity, as well as the arrangement of flight control surfaces, such as the slats, flaps, and spoilers, resembling the layout of the C-5.
 The An-124 has a slightly shorter fuselage, has a slightly greater wingspan, and is capable of carrying a 17 percent larger payload.
 In place of the C-5's T-tail, the An-124 is furnished with a conventional empennage, similar in design to that of the Boeing 747.
-Many of the flight control surfaces, such as the slats, flaps, and spoilers, closely resemble or are identical that that of the C-5, the An-124 benefits from a fly-by-wire control system.
-This is a hybrid control system as it also implements conventional mechanical controls for some aspects; these have been arranged in a manner that provides redundancy against the failure of a single hydraulic circuit.
+The An-124 features a fly-by-wire control system.
+This is a hybrid control system, as it also implements conventional mechanical controls for some aspects; these have been arranged in a manner that provides redundancy against the failure of a single hydraulic circuit.

 A single An-124 is capable of carrying up to 150 t of cargo internally in a standard military configuration; it can also carry 88 passengers in an upper deck behind the wing centre section.
-The forward area of this upper deck is where the flight deck and the crew area accommodated; movement between the upper and lower decks is via a pair of foldable internal ladders.
+The forward area of this upper deck is where the flight deck and the crew are accommodated; movement between the upper and lower decks is via a pair of foldable internal ladders.
 The cargo compartment of the An-124 is 36×6.4×4.4 m, ca. 20% larger than the main cargo compartment of the C-5 Galaxy, which is 36.91×5.79×4.09 m.
 Largely due to the limited pressurisation of its main cargo compartment (24.6 kPa, 3.57 psi), the airlifter has seldom been used to deploy paratroopers or to carry passengers, as they would typically require oxygen masks and cold-weather clothing in such conditions.
 In comparison, the upper deck is fully pressurised.
 The floor of the cargo deck is entirely composed of titanium, a measure that is usually prohibited by the material cost.
 It is suitable for carrying almost any heavy vehicle, including multiple main battle tanks.